claudiuciumedean/redux-instagram/README.md

-# Learn Redux
+# Snapstagram

-A simple React + Redux implementation developed by following the course Learn Readux made by Wes Bos.
+A simple application using the MERN stack and Redux

 ## Running

 First `npm install` to grab all the necessary dependencies.

-Then run `npm start` and open <localhost:7770> in your browser.
+Then run `npm start` and open <localhost:3001> in your browser.

-## Production Build

-Run `npm build` to create a distro folder and a bundle.js file.